Want to introduce plants to your kids? Here’s a DIY gardening activity you can do with them.

-Finally, you’re ready to add a light watering to the plants and close up that container.
+Finally, you’re ready to add light watering to the plants and close up that container.

-Find a nice sunny windowsill for the terrarium to sit.
+Find a nice sunny windowsill for the terrarium to sit on.
 Choose somewhere the kids will see it every day so they can watch the process as water evaporates, condensates and slowly dries up before you water the plants the next time.

 You can also take time each week to talk about how they are growing and discuss proper plant care and watering techniques.

 Taking care of the terrarium

 The maintenance of these plants is pretty simple: give them plenty of sunlight (at least 6 hours a day) and enough water for the plants you’ve chosen.

 Be prepared to pull some plants out as they grow and run out of space.
 Don’t worry, though; you can always create new terrariums with the plants you’ve removed.